 Doctor as Scholar and Scientist 1

 This module provides medical students with the foundation of scientific knowledge, which is required for the practice of medicine.
-Focusing on the principle of the Doctor as Scientist and Scholar (Tomorrow's Doctors, GMC 2009), this module enables students to develop their scientific knowledge within a clinical context.
+Based on the professional knowledge domain of the GMC¿s ¿Outcomes for Graduates (2020), this module enables students to develop their scientific knowledge within a clinical context.

 Doctor as Scholar and Scientist 2

 This module further develops the student's scientific knowledge, building on the foundations laid in Year 1.
-Focusing on the principle of the Doctor as Scientist and Scholar (Tomorrow's Doctors, GMC 2009), this module enables students to enhance their scientific knowledge and understanding of its importance to clinical practice within a clinical context.
+Based on the professional knowledge domain of the GMC's "Outcomes for Graduates (2020)" this module enables students to enhance their scientific knowledge and understanding of its importance to clinical practice within a clinical context.

 Introduction to the practice of Medical Physicists & Clinical Engineers in Health Care

 Provides a broad-based overview of the Medical Physics & Clinical Engineering discipline.